duereg/codetype/src/documents/posts/20111021-enabledisable-jquery-buttons-in-knockout-with-a-custom-binding-handler.html.md

 layout: post
 ```

-# Enable/Disable jQuery buttons in Knockout with a Custom Binding Handler

 Still working on those jQuery buttons.
 Trying to update old ASP.Net Webforms using jQuery, Knockout, and Amplify.

 New problem today.